Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Main Results

 \cref{thm:clusteringerror} makes precise the sense in which DC-MASE aggregates information across all of the networks.
 In the bound there are two factors: one is the worst-case error for each network $\mathrm{err}_{\max}^{(i)}$, and one is the average-case error $\mathrm{err}_{\ave}^{(i)}$.
 In order to further consider the rate of improvement relative to $L$, we also consider the following application in the regime that the signal strengths are comparable. \begin{corollary}[Network Homogeneity] Instate the conditions of \cref{thm:clusteringerror}, and suppose that $\lambda_{\min}\l = \lambda_{\min}$ and $\theta_i\l = \theta_i$ for all $l$.
 Then there exists a sufficiently small constant $c$ depending on the implicit constants in the assumptions such that

 \end{corollary}

-Note that \cref{cor:homogeneous} does \emph{not} require that each network have the same edge probability matrix $\bB\l$; instead, it only requires that the smallest eigenvalues are bounded away from zero by the same constant.

-When $L = 1$, \cref{cor:homogeneous} nearly matches the rate obtained in Theorem 1 of \citet{jin_improvements_2021} up to factors of $K$ and $\lambda_{\min}$.
-However, \cref{cor:homogeneous} further elucidates the sense in which DC-MASE aggregates information from multiple networks: the error rate includes a gain of $L$ but penalties of $\lambda_{\min}$ (relative to which term is the minimizer in the rate).
-In particular, if networks have extreme degree heterogeneity but reasonably well-separated communities, then the error rate for DC-MASE highly improves upon the corresponding rate for single networks.
+\cref{cor:homogeneous} further elucidates the sense in which DC-MASE aggregates information from multiple networks: the error rate includes a gain of $L$ but penalties of $\lambda_{\min}$ (relative to which term is the minimizer in the rate).
+In particular, if networks have extreme degree heterogeneity but well-separated communities, then the error rate for DC-MASE highly improves upon the corresponding rate for single networks.

-To further ease interpretation, we consider the setting that $\theta_{\max}\m \leq C \theta_{\min}\m$ with with $\theta_{\max}\m \asymp \sqrt{\rho_n}$ for each $l$ as in \cref{ex:3}.
-In this setting the term $n\rho_n$ can be interpreted as the order of the average expected degree of each vertex, and hence larger $\rho_n$ corresponds to denser networks.
-We then have the following corollary.